Verizon Communications (VZ) Q2 2017 Results - Earnings Call Transcript

 Philip A. Cusick - JPMorgan Securities LLC

-Is there a point, Matt, at which the small cell densification effort sort of starts slow down in a few years, or is this a constant effort for the next three, five years?
+Is there a point, Matt, at which the small cell densification effort sort of starts to slow down in a few years, or is this a constant effort for the next three, five years?

 Matthew D. Ellis - Verizon Communications, Inc.

 I think it continues.
 It's not just around 4G, as we've talked in the past.
-As we see 5G being deployed on millimeter-wave spectrum, that's going to require a small cell deployment, and so as we put the densification in place for 4G, we're doing it in mind knowing that we've got the 5G that will be using the same dark fiber in other assets.
+As we see 5G being deployed on millimeter-wave spectrum, that's going to require a small cell deployment, and so as we put the densification in place of 4G, we're doing it in mind knowing that we've got the 5G that will be using the same dark fiber in other assets.
 So the densification activity will continue here for a good number of years.

 Philip A. Cusick - JPMorgan Securities LLC